Bio 201 Human Anatomy and Physiology

 proximal

-This is incorrect because proximal refers to a structure being closer to the point of origin or attachment, especially on the limbs.
-It does not relate to medial or lateral positioning.
+This is incorrect because proximal refers to being closer to the point of origin or attachment, particularly when describing limbs.
+It does not describe orientation toward the back of the body.

 ventral

 This is incorrect because ventral means toward the front or belly side of the body.
-It describes anterior-posterior orientation, not relative position between medial and lateral.
+It is the opposite of dorsal, so it cannot describe orientation toward the back.

 Explanation